mapattacker/ai-engineer/docs/docker.md

 | `docker rm volume` | delete volume |

+### Ports

+Arguably one of the more confusing commands.
+Docker port commands involve two types

+ - Expose: opening a port in a container to communicate with other containers
+ - Bind: linking a port in a container to communicate with the host

+Each container is a separate environment on its own, so you can have multiple containers having the same port.

+The same cannot be said for the latter.
+Since you can only bind to one specific host port, else you will receive an error of duplicate ports.

 ### Network

 For different containers to communicate to each other, we need to set a fixed network as the IP will change with each instance.
 We can do so by creating a network and setting it in when the container is launched.